peilun-he/PDSim/README.md

 - Add forecasting and smoothing
 - Allow users to upload data

+## Recent updates
+**upload_data branch (V2.1)**
+- Allow users to upload their own data
+- When users download the simulated price and maturity, row names will not be written
+- Rename some plots

 ## Version history
 **Version 2.0** (current version):
 - Add navigation bar: welcome page, app, user guide, team members